 Funds are allocated to the Federal Lands Highway Program (FLHP) annually from the federal Highway Trust Fund, supported by the federal motor vehicle gas tax and certain excise taxes.
 These funds may be used only on roads and transportation facilities open to the public (as opposed to administrative and residential roads).
 As well, these funds may not be used for routine maintenance activities such as snow plowing, patching, and re-striping.
 All operational and routine maintenance costs remain the responsibility of the National Park Service (NPS).

 Under the auspices of the Federal Lands Transportation Program (FLTP), the two agencies maintain and improve the quality and condition of some 9,600 miles of public roads (paved and unpaved) and 1,505 bridges and tunnels.
-Since 1999, alternative transportation projects, such as transit services, also have been supported with FLTP funds.
+Since 1999, multimodal projects, such as transit services, also have been supported with FLTP funds.

 Under the auspices of the Federal Lands Transportation Program (FLTP), the two agencies maintain and improve the quality and condition of some 9,600 miles of public roads (paved and unpaved) and 1,505 bridges and tunnels.
-Since 1999, alternative transportation projects, such as transit services, also have been supported with FLTP funds.
+Since 1999, multimodal projects, such as transit services, also have been supported with FLTP funds.

 There are two main sources of funding for transportation projects in the NPS.
 Transportation projects can be funded through money appropriated by Congress.
 Projects can also be funded by the money that comes from the entrance fees that visitors pay at entrance fee-charging NPS sites across the country.